 One common issue that affects Cocker Spaniels is ear infections, which can result from their long, floppy ears trapping moisture and debris.
 To minimize the risk of ear infections, it's important to keep their ears clean and dry, and regularly check for any signs of irritation or unusual odor.
 Promptly addressing any concerns with your veterinarian can help prevent more serious complications.

-Eye problems, such as cataracts and progressive retinal atrophy (PRA), can also affect the Cocker Spaniel breed.
-Regular eye exams by a veterinarian can help detect these conditions early and provide appropriate treatment to maintain your dog's vision and overall eye health.
+Eye problems, such as cataracts can also affect the Cocker Spaniel breed.
+Regular eye exams by a veterinarian can help detect this condition early and provide appropriate treatment to maintain your dog's vision and overall eye health.

 Lifespan